Stanley Woodward (editor)

 Rufus Stanley Woodward (June 5, 1895 – November 29, 1965) was an American newspaper editor and sportswriter.
 He worked for the New York Herald Tribune from 1930 to 1948 and from 1959 to 1962.
 Woodward is a member of the National Sportscasters and Sportswriters Hall of Fame.
 His October 14, 1933, column on college football is the first known public instance in which the phrase "ivy" was used in reference to what subsequently became known as the Ivy League colleges.

 Woodward began his career as a news reporter and eventually became the sports editor for the Boston Herald.
-In 1930, he joined the Herald Tribune as a writer and gained a promotion to editor of the sports section in 1938.
+In 1930, he joined the Herald Tribune as a writer, and he gained a promotion to editor of the sports section in 1938.
 Except for a period during World War II in which he was a correspondent, Woodward remained in that role until being fired in 1948.
 After editing and writing for various publications, he returned to the Herald Tribune in 1959 and retired as sports editor emeritus.

 Early life and career

-Born in Worcester, Massachusetts, on June 5, 1895, the son of Rufus and Stella Woodward, Stanley Woodward attended Amherst College and played tackle for the school's football team.
+Born in Worcester, Massachusetts, the son of Rufus and Stella Woodward, Stanley Woodward attended Amherst College and played tackle for the school's football team.
 After his 1917 graduation he joined the United States Merchant Marine, serving during World War I. In 1919 or 1920 Woodward was hired by his hometown newspaper, the Worcester Gazette, his first job in the field of journalism.
 Originally employed as a news reporter, he later became the paper's city editor.
 Woodward left the Gazette in 1922 or 1923 for a job at the Boston Herald.
 After starting as a makeup man, he served various roles for the Herald, and in 1925 was named the paper's sports editor.